-(i) The notification must include, at a minimum, all of the information described in subclauses (I) - (VI) of this clause.

-(I) the Applicant's name, address, an individual contact name and phone number;

-(II) the Development name, address, city and county;

-(III) a statement informing the entity or individual being notified that the Applicant is submitting a request for Housing Tax Credits with the Texas Department of Housing and Community Affairs;

-(IV) whether the Development proposes New Construction, Reconstruction, Adaptive Reuse, or Rehabilitation;

-(V) the physical type of Development being proposed (e.g. single family homes, duplex, apartments, townhomes, high-rise etc.); and

-(VI) the approximate total number of Units and approximate total number of low-income Units.

-(ii) The notification may not contain any false or misleading statements.
-Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve the elderly unless 100 percent of the Units will be for Qualified Elderly and it may not indicate that it will target or prefer any subpopulation unless such targeting or preference is in full compliance with all applicable state and federal laws, including state and federal fair housing laws.

-(c) Pre-application Results.
+- (i) The notification must include, at a minimum, all of the information described in subclauses (I) (VI) of this clause. - (I) the Applicant's name, address, an individual contact name and phone number; - (II) the Development name, address, city and county; - (III) a statement informing the entity or individual being notified that the Applicant is submitting a request for Housing Tax Credits with the Texas Department of Housing and Community Affairs; - (IV) whether the Development proposes New Construction, Reconstruction, Adaptive Reuse, or Rehabilitation; - (V) the physical type of Development being proposed (e.g. single family homes, duplex, apartments, townhomes, high-rise etc.); and - (VI) the approximate total number of Units and approximate total number of low-income Units. - (ii) The notification may not contain any false or misleading statements.
+Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve exclusively a Target Population unless such targeting or preference is in full compliance with all applicable state and federal laws, including state and federal fair housing laws. - (c) Pre-application Results.
 Only pre-applications which have satisfied all of the pre-application requirements, including those in §11.9(e)(3) of this chapter, will be eligible for pre-application points.
-The order and scores of those Developments released on the Pre-application Submission Log do not represent a Commitment on the part of the Department or the Board to allocate tax credits to any Development and the Department bears no liability for decisions made by Applicants based on the results of the Pre-application Submission Log does not ensure that an Applicant will receive points for a pre-application.
+The order and scores of those Developments released on the Pre-application Submission Log do not represent a Commitment on the part of the Department or the Board to allocate tax credits to any Development and the Department bears no liability for decisions made by Applicants based on the results of the Pre-application Submission Log.
+Inclusion of a pre-application on the Pre-application Submission Log does not ensure that an Applicant will receive points for a pre-application.